Buying a car is an interesting experience.

 There are hundreds of dollars of commission in play each time a new car is bought, which means your salesperson is going to try and work the terms of your purchase, the car and the financing to his or her advantage.

-When is It Better to Buy a Used Car: the Pros of Buying a Used Car
+The Pros of Buying a Used Car

 Used cars are a great option for your wallet.
 Plus, the fact that you can buy from private sellers means you don’t have to worry about high-pressure sales tactics from dealerships salesmen.
 There are plenty more advantages, a few of which we’ll talk about in this section.